Welcome to The Anti-Fundamentalist column and newsletter created by author and survivor, Tia Levings

 Why did you start this column?

 I believe the way the Christian Patriarchy runs their homes is how they want to run our country.
 So I’ve made it my mission to share with you what it’s really like to live behind closed doors in Christian Fundamentalism.
-While TV shows like the Duggar family’s “19 Kids and Counting” offered a shined-up vision of traditional values, the truth is not so attractive.
+While TV shows like the Duggar family’s “19 Kids and Counting” offered a shined-up vision of traditional values and that “Trad Wife” life, the truth is not so attractive.
 The survivors of high-control Christian Fundamentalism watch what’s happening in our laws and news headlines in horror as conservatives radicalize into the Christian Nationalism we know all too well.
 That’s why I feel it’s imperative to shine a light on that worldview—as well as what it’s like to deconstruct and heal in recovery.

 Why subscribe?